Nanoclay-Polymer Scaffolds that Enhance Bone Regeneration (RFT-533)

 Scientists at NDSU have developed a versatile, modular scaffold for stem cell-based bone growth acceleration.
 The scaffold provides a structure that can be infused with stem cells, nutrients, cytokines, growth factors, therapeutics, bone morphogenetic protein. etc., enabling a highly adaptable treatment to address a wide variety of bone regeneration scenarios.
 Comprising small blocks that may be interconnected ahead of time to assemble a scaffold that approximates the size and shape of the bone void to be filled, the scaffold may be further modified during surgery, either to add blocks, or to cut away excess.
 The assembled scaffold will be firm, so won’t flow or slump out of the bone void prior to ‘setting’ (setting not being required for this technology).
 The scaffold itself is made of clay and resorbable polymers, which are entirely replaced by bone over time, and subsequently excreted.
 This technology may be used to develop products for rapidly stimulating natural bone formation in a variety of bone voids, including those created during surgery (e.g. spinal fusion and artificial joint implants), and those that result from injury or illness (such as non-union defects, complex fractures with associated bone loss, and areas where bone is excised to remove cancer).

 - Blocks may be pre-seeded with stem cells and placed in an incubator so surgical teams can specifically select scaffold blocks where healthy cells have become established.
 Assembling the pre-seeded blocks means that healthy and growing stem cells are present on the external surface, as well as throughout the bone filler in a 3D internal ‘grid’

-- Variety of shapes and sizes allows flexibility and customization for any bone gap
+- Pre-assemble any size or shape, allowing versatility and customization for any bone gap

 Inquire about this technology >